Tips to Increase the Life of your Hard Drive

 Normally, you will not find any critical sign of malfunction because hard drives are made to withstand minor damages.
 You will likely get to know about its malfunctioning only when they break or “crash.”
 Sometimes the malfunctioning is gradual and sometimes immediate.

 In gradual damaging, you get the chance to notice signs which enables the user to replace the drive and save all of the important data before it breaks down.
 If you find warning signs, like an extremely slow transfer rate or corrupted files, it’s time to take the action, back up your data, and get a new drive.
-On the other hand, immediate or unexpected drive failure doesn’t give you a chance and during such terrible situations, your backups save you.
+On the other hand, immediate or unexpected hard drive failure doesn’t give you a chance and during such terrible situations, your backups save you.

 How to protect your hard disk from sudden crash